mever-team/FairBench/docs/record/comparisons.md

 # Metric comparisons

-In FairBench [reports](../basics/reports.md) you will see several comparison mechanisms of base metrics that include expansions and reductions.
-Here we summarize those mechanisms based on how they appear as column titles in generated reports.
+In FairBench [reports](../basics/reports.md) you will see several comparison mechanisms of [base metrics](metrics.md) that include expansions and reductions.
+Here we summarize the mechanisms that appear as column titles of the in-built report methods.

 ### `min`
 <div class="doc" markdown="span">